 We need to continue working on policies that help create jobs and promote economic development in the great state of Minnesota.
 As the number of jobs in Minnesota increase, so does our quality of life.

-This was the result of less government spending and smarter spending.
 We invested in government reforms that have already resulted in savings for taxpayers and improved services throughout the state.
 We have made great progress on becoming more fiscally responsible, but we still have work to do.

 Larger government is not the answer.
 Better government is the solution.